 Step 2.
 If there are some updates available, just follow the onscreen instructions to install them.

 Step 3.
 Finally, relaunch QuickTime to try screen record on Mac again.

 Sometimes, the Microphone may not be selected as the default audio input device of QuickTime.
 Thus, you have to select Mac's Microphone to record your voice in QuickTime manually.

 Step 1.
 Open QuickTime and start a recording activity by clicking File > New Screen Recording.

 Step 2.
 Then, click the arrow next to the red record button on the QuickTime screen.
 Next, select the internal Microphone.
 Or, you can hit Options to change it from None to MacBook Air Microphone.

-But better than QuickTime, it lets you record internal audio on Mac without installing any plugin.
-Plus, this software also makes it possible to capture Microphone, system sound, or both at the same time.
+But better than QuickTime, it lets you record internal audio on Mac without installing any plugins.
+Plus, this software also makes it possible to capture a Microphone, system sound, or both at the same time.

 Excellent features of RecExperts:

 - Allow you to record as long as you want